smiffy6969/fliplet-engineering-manager-test/NOTES.md

 ### AWS Scalability Plan

 I mainly used google a little to check a few things like which image formats where progressive, i have used event triggers in past with lambda and s3 anyway we as CF and caching

+### Security Strategy

+I tend to use selef rotating short lived tokens, typically one that auto refresh given a grace period, this rotates tokens regularly and also retries original requests once hte handshake has applied the new token.

+Storing of the token is probably best in http only cookie or in memory only (an issue if refresh is an issue!!)